rishabnarendra/LeetCode-Problems/README.md

+Valid Anagram
+Given two strings s and t , write a function to determine if t is an anagram of s.

+Input: s = "anagram", t = "nagaram"
+Output: true

 Valid Parentheses
 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.